splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-edit.rst

 The Splunk OpenTelemetry Collector for Kubernetes collects logs by default.
 To send the logs to Splunk Cloud Platform, you need to add the Splunk HEC endpoint and token to the configuration.
 See :ref:`hec-endpoints`.

-1. Create a new YAML file, for example, hec.yaml.
+1. Create a new YAML file.
+For example, hec.yaml.

 2. Open the hec.yaml file in a code or text editor.